Where Is He...?

 “Fuck…” he wheezed.
 He reverted to his human appearance and collapsed to his knees.

 “Looks like you won’t be taking me back to Favola after all, huh?”
 Bleu walked past his body.
 André coughed up blood and watched as Avenant Bleu left the room.
 The last werewolf laid on his side, groaning as the silver sizzled in his thoracic cavity.
 It was burrowing towards his heart.
 If it made it there, he’d die.
 If he tried to took it out himself, he’d probably do more harm than good.
 Hell, right now, he was dying.

 He couldn’t die.

 He was the last.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, FantasticMrMacWrite a Review